aldrin/aldrin.github.com/tech/_posts/2017-08-28-owner-responsibilities.md

 If you lead a software project, remember that the role entrusts you with more than the [craft or sullen art] of software construction.
 You also need to manage project **delivery** and ensure code **quality**.
-Most developers understand what these mean but it helps to breaks these down to concrete tasks, so here goes:
+Most developers understand what these mean but it helps to breaks these responsibilities down to concrete tasks, so here goes:

 ##### Managing Delivery